-- Forthcoming changes to state-based and NDIS licensing and regulation requirements means new industry entrants and current trainers will seek and perhaps be required to obtain formal credentials (only Queensland currently registers assistance dog providers and trainers, but there are signals other states and territories will follow this model). - Employers, including not-for-profit agencies e.g. Assistance Dogs Australia and mindDog, are seeking qualified dog trainers to help shorten the lengthy waiting lists for assistance dogs, but are reporting shortages of adequately trained candidates.
+- Forthcoming changes to state-based and NDIS licensing and regulation requirements means new industry entrants and current trainers will seek and perhaps be required to obtain formal credentials (Queensland currently registers assistance dog providers and trainers, and other states and territories are proposing to follow this model). - Employers, including not-for-profit agencies such as Assistance Dogs Australia and mindDog, are seeking qualified dog trainers to help shorten the lengthy waiting lists for assistance dogs, but are reporting shortages of adequately trained candidates.